Azure-Samples/azure-iot-samples-csharp/README.md

   **Note:** The samples can be compiled using the NET Core SDK 2.1 SDK if the language version of projects using C# 8 features are changed to `preview`.

+## Preview features

+Samples samples showing how to use the various preview features of Microsoft Azure IoT .NET SDK are present [here](https://github.com/Azure-Samples/azure-iot-samples-csharp/tree/preview).

+The following features are currently in preview:
+- .NET 5.0 support for IoT Hub and DPS sdks.
+- Support for convention-based operations.
+- IoT Hub Device Streams.

 ## Resources